Child Development Program

 - Arrival/Departure Airport: Juan Santamaria International Airport, San Jose, Costa Rica (Code: SJO)

 A domestic flight from San José to Puerto Jiménez is available through SANSA airlines for those who prefer to fly.

 Accommodation & Meals

-Volunteers on this program are accommodated in Volunteer House accommodation a short journey from the beach.
+Volunteers on this program are accommodated in Volunteer Apartments a short journey from the beach.
 Two houses are available and split by gender.
 Rooms are dormitory in style and shared by up to 4 volunteers.

 All of the basic amenities are provided including western bathroom facilities with cold water showers, electricity, ceiling fans and free wifi.
 Bedding is provided so volunteers need only bring toiletries and towels.

 Volunteers are provided 2 meals per day (breakfast and lunch) throughout the placement.
 Dinner is not included but can be arranged with the hosts, prepared yourself or eaten out at one of the local cafes or restaurants where you can try cheap and tasty local food.
 The meals provided are local cuisine and predominantly vegetarian.

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.